Solid-PREP

 Some of the normative references within this specification point to documents with a Living Standard or Draft status, meaning their contents can still change over time.
 It is advised to monitor these documents, as such changes might have implications.

 Since Solid-PREP defines representation and semantics for the use of Per Resource Events Protocol to transmit notifications from Solid resources, it follows that the Solid-PREP inherits security and privacy considerations of both the Per Resource Events Protocol and the Solid Protocol.
-Considerations relevant to the use of Per Resource Events Protocol for transmitting notifications are discussed in [PREP] § 11 Considerations, and considerations relevant to Solid Protocol are discussed in [SOLID] § 10 Considerations.
+Considerations relevant to the use of Per Resource Events Protocol for transmitting notifications are discussed in [PREP] § 11 Considerations, and considerations relevant to Solid Protocol are discussed in [SOLID-PROTOCOL] § 10 Considerations.

 Security Considerations